 The basic plan costs $240 yearly or $25 monthly, whereas the professional plan costs $468 yearly, which is $39 monthly, or you can subscribe to the monthly plan for $49 monthly.

 Which is for you

-If you want to stream or record games or your computer, OBS is the best option, whereas if you want something for your podcasts, events, discussions, etc., StreamYard is the one to choose.
+If you want to stream or record games on your computer, OBS is the best option, whereas if you want something for your podcasts, events, discussions, etc., StreamYard is the one to choose from.